XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-accounts-send-xrp.md

 ---
 html: py-create-accounts-send-xrp.html
-parent: quickstart-python.html
+parent: send-payments-using-python.html
-blurb: Quickstart 1, create two accounts and transfer XRP between them.
+blurb: Create two accounts and transfer XRP between them using Python.
 labels:
   - Accounts
   - Quickstart
   - Transaction Sending
   - XRP
 ---
-# 1. Create Accounts and Send XRP (Python)
+# Create Accounts and Send XRP Using Python

 This example shows how to: